Barracuda10/NetDisconnector/README.md

 # NetDisconnector

-This is a tool for to disconnect internet use hotkey
+This is a tool can disconnect internet use hotkey

 [Download here...](https://github.com/Barracuda10/NetDisconnector/releases/download/1.0/NetDisconnector.exe)